jpailden/rstatlab/week9.md

 #  108 204    258 324 423  261 78.1 71       0
 ```

 The sample mean weight is 261 g with a standard deviation of 78.71 g.
+The mean and median are also close which suggests that weight data is symmetric around the mean.

 The `R` function `t.test` performs the calculation for the traditional inference procedures for the mean.
 Before we use `t.test`, we should check if it is reasonable to assume the `weight`'s are normally distributed.
 We create two plots: histogram and normal QQ (Quantile-Quantile) plot.

-A QQ-plot is used to check whether a variable follows a known family of distribution (e.g. normal.
-A QQ-plot is a scatterplot created by plotting the sample quantile of the variable against the quantile of the reference distribution.
-If both sets quantiles came from the same distribution, we should see the points forming a line that's roughly straight.
-The `qqmath` function produces a normal QQ-plot of the variable.
+A QQ-plot is used to check whether a data follows a known family of distribution (e.g. normal).
+A normal QQ-plot is a scatterplot created by plotting the sample quantile of the variable against the reference normal quantile.
+If the sample quantile matches the quantile of the normal quantile, we should see the points forming a line that's roughly straight.
+In other words, if the points in the QQ-plot follow a straight line, then it is reasonable to assume that the data follows a normal distribution.

+The `qqmath` function in the mosaic package produces a normal QQ-plot of the data.

 ``` r
 histogram(~ weight, data = chickwts, fit = "normal")